-LIGHTING PRACTICUM
+THEA 2240 (2).
+LIGHTING PRACTICUM.
 An introduction to the backstage crafts of theatrical lighting intended to give the student a broad understanding of the basic principles and technical procedures used in the design of lighting.
 Fifty-hour lab required.
 Departmental approval required for nonmajors.

-SCENERY PRACTICUM
+THEA 2241 (2).
+SCENERY PRACTICUM.
 An introduction to the backstage crafts of theatrical scenery intended to give the student a broad understanding of the basic principles and technical procedures used in the design of scenery.
 Fifty-hour lab required.
 Departmental approval required for nonmajors.

-COSTUME PRACTICUM
+THEA 2242 (2).
+COSTUME PRACTICUM.
 An introduction to the backstage crafts of theatrical costume intended to give the student a broad understanding of the basic principles and technical procedures used in the design of costumes.
 Fifty-hour lab required.
 Departmental approval required for nonmajors.

-THEA 2271 (2), 2272 (2), 2273 (2), 2274 (2), 2275 (2), 2276 (2), 2277 (2), 2278 (2) TECHNICAL THEATRE LABORATORY
+THEA 2271 (2), 2272 (2), 2273 (2), 2274 (2), 2275 (2), 2276 (2), 2277 (2), 2278 (2).
+TECHNICAL THEATRE LABORATORY.
 Various workshops are structured to introduce students to a broad range of technical experience.
-May include properties design and construction, audio design for performing arts, advanced electrics, costume construction, scenic construction for film and television.
+Subject matter may include properties design and construction, audio design for performing arts, advanced electrics, costume construction, scenic construction for film and television.